Thomas de Hibernia

-Thomas de Hibernia (fl.
-1270) was an Irish theologian.
+Thomas de Hibernia was an Irish theologian.

 Said to be a native of Palmerstown, County Kildare, he became a Franciscan, and Fellow of Sorbonne, Paris.
-In later life, he moved to Italy, dying ca. 1296 in the "Convent of Aquila, in the Province of Penin."
+In later life, he moved to Italy, dying c.
+1296 in the "Convent of Aquila, in the Province of Penin."

-On his death-bed he bequeathed his books and papers to the Sorbonne, "together with six pounds for the purpose of purchasing a rent to celebrate his anniversary."
+On his death-bed, he bequeathed his books and papers to the Sorbonne, "together with six pounds for the purpose of purchasing a rent to celebrate his anniversary."

 Lampen, a Franciscan, argues that Thomas Palmeranus, Thomas Hibernicus and Thomas Palmerstonus are the same person.